 Terminating employment based on a suspicion can result in an employment lawsuit and a severance obligation.

-Do not fire an employee on a hunch.
-You need clear and compelling evidence to fire an employee for stealing
+You need to establish clear and compelling evidence before firing an employee for stealing

 DO NOT – CONFRONT THE EMPLOYEE